munnep/vault_aws_standalone/README.md

 # Creating the infrastructure

-We create the infrastructure according to the following diagram for the
+We create the infrastructure according to the following diagram
 ![](diagram/diagram_vault_standalone.png)

 # Prerequisites